 Regulations for Crypto license in Poland

-To obtain a Crypto-Asset Service Provider (CASP) license in Poland under the Markets in Crypto-Assets Regulation (MiCA), the establishment of a local company providing cryptocurrency services is required.
-The minimum share capital for company registration is 5,000 PLN.
-Additionally, before submitting a CASP license application to the National Bank of Poland (NBP), the company must comply with capital requirements based on the scope of services it intends to offer.
+To obtain a Crypto-Asset Service Provider (CASP) license in Poland under the Markets in Crypto-Assets Regulation (MiCA), a local company must be established to provide cryptocurrency services.
+The minimum share capital required for company registration is 5,000 PLN.
+Prior to submitting a CASP license application to the National Bank of Poland (NBP), the company must ensure compliance with capital requirements, which vary depending on the specific services offered under the license.

-All cryptocurrency enterprises are subject to enhanced regulatory obligations, including strict Anti-Money Laundering (AML) and Know Your Customer (KYC) compliance.
-These requirements align Poland’s national legal framework with the EU-wide MiCA regulation, ensuring transparency and consumer protection.
-Regulatory authorities retain the right to monitor corporate and financial activities as part of their oversight responsibilities.
+All crypto companies operating in Poland are subject to enhanced regulatory compliance, particularly with Anti-Money Laundering (AML) and Know Your Customer (KYC) obligations.
+These measures ensure alignment with both national law and EU-wide MiCA regulations, strengthening corporate transparency and customer protection.
+Polish authorities reserve the right to access and monitor business and financial data in line with supervisory responsibilities.

 Taxation of cryptocurrency companies in Poland